Zakat cannot be paid to everyone. There are eight specific categories of people to whom zakat can be given:

 Those who are newly converted to Islam are eligible to receive zakat (if they are needy).
 If someone has converted and is detached from their family and friends, you can give your zakat to them so that they can start their new journey.

-Slavery is prohibited in many parts of the world but still people are trafficked and kept as slaves.
-Zakat money can help slaves in freeing themselves and improve their living standard.
+Slavery is prohibited in many parts of the world but still, people are trafficked and kept as slaves.
+Zakat money can help slaves in freeing themselves and improve their living standards.